-If there’s one game we should all be looking forward to in 2023, it’s the next Assassin’s Creed game from Ubisoft.
-Not only is it reported to be a return to the series’ roots, but it’s also going to spotlight one of the franchise’s best antagonists.
+With thirteen mainline entries in this iconic series, we sat down and played through all of them to give you our rankings of the best Assassin’s Creed games.
+There’s undoubtedly a lot to get through, especially with the daunting size of the RPG entries and even an exciting new entry, Mirage.
 But, where is Assassin’s Creed Mirage going to sit when it comes to the franchise’s main games?
-Will this new action-adventure game be heralded as one of the series’ greats?
-Or, will it fall painfully short of everyone’s expectations?
-While we wait to find out, here are all the Assassin’s Creed games ranked – from worst to best.
+Is this new action-adventure game one of the series’ greats?
+Or, does it fall painfully short of everyone’s expectations?
+Well, we’ve put our experience with the series to good use to give you all the Assassin’s Creed games ranked – from worst to best.

-Kicking things off with Assassin’s Creed in 2007, Ubisoft has released 12 main games in this series ahead of 2023’s Assassin’s Creed Mirage.
+Kicking things off with Assassin’s Creed in 2007, Ubisoft has released 13 main games in this series, each one pushing the series in a various directions.
 With stories and adventures spanning hundreds of years, this series has let players sail the seven seas as a swashbuckling pirate, conquer 9th century England with a Viking clan, and even brush shoulders with Charles Darwin (and Dickens) in Victorian London.
 As incredible as all of these games sound on paper, though, there are some that are better than others.

 So, without further ado, here’s every Assassin’s Creed game ranked from worst to best.
 Just to make it absolutely clear, we’re only talking about the main games in the series.
 We felt it would be unfair to compare a mobile strategy game like Assassin’s Creed Rebellion to a sprawling open-world action RPG like Assassin’s Creed Origins.